chjj/parted/README.md

 # parted

 Parted is a streaming multipart parser.
+It eventually intends to be a completely streaming request body parser for URL encoded messages, JSON, along with multipart.
+The QS and JSON parsers are currently included, but they're somewhat experimental.

 ## Usage